xavierharmon/xavierharmon/README.md

+## Travel Map History and Timelines
+This project is a test of using Claude to code out an app using React.
+With no prior experience I am attempting to build out an application and eventually host it on a screen as digital art in my house.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.